 Step 5: Why TPLO

-Despite the perceived invasiveness of this procedure, dogs are generally comfortable enough to begin weight bearing on the limb within days of surgery.
-This rapid return to function/comfort is one of the reasons we prefer the TPLO over the lateral suture technique.
-A recent study found that even small breed dogs had a more rapid return to weight bearing with a higher level of function with TPLO over a less invasive extracapsular repair technique (lateral imbrication, not a lateral suture).
+Despite the perceived invasiveness of this procedure, TPLO has a high success rate with minimal complications.
+This rapid return to function/comfort is one of the reasons we prefer the TPLO over the lateral suture technique, which requires nylon (similar to a strong fishing line).
+A lot of force is placed on the nylon during the latter procedure, so it tends to break, fail, and cause tightness around the joint.
+A recent study found that even small breed dogs with knee injury had a more rapid return to weight bearing with a higher level of function with TPLO over a less invasive extracapsular repair technique (lateral imbrication, not a lateral suture).

-For the first 8 weeks after surgery, we are completely relying on the implants (plate and screws) to stabilize the surgery site.
-Once the bone has healed, the plate and screws are no longer necessary, though in most cases implants are left in place unless there is a problem such as infection or irritation.
+For the first 8 weeks after surgery, we completely rely on the implants (plate and screws) to stabilize the surgery site.
+Once the bone has healed, the plate and screws are no longer necessary, though in most cases, implants are left in place unless there is a problem, such as infection or irritation.
 Approximately 3% of patients who have a TPLO procedure will need to have the plate removed.

-With the TPLO procedure, there is a reported 90-95% good to excellent outcome.
-An excellent outcome is one where your pet can run, jump and play and you will not notice your pet has ever had a problem.
+With this dog knee injury treatment, there is a reported 90-95% good to excellent outcome.
+An excellent outcome is one where your pet can run, jump and play, and you will not notice your pet has ever had a problem.
 With a good outcome, after heavy activity, your pet may have a transient period of being sore and may need a short course of anti-inflammatories.
-For one reason or another, 5-10% of patients will not return to a level of function that we hope for.
-It is important to note that even if your pet suffers a complication, such as an infection or a meniscal injury, they can still have a good to an excellent long-term outcome – there just may be some hiccups along the way.
+For one reason or another, 5-10% of patients will not return to the level of function we hope for.
+It is important to note that even if your pet suffers a complication, such as an infection or a meniscal injury, they can still have a good to excellent long-term outcome – there may just be some hiccups along the way.